When there is an excessive amount of hair growth on the face or body or when the hair grows in unusual places, we term this as excess hair.

 What is Excess Hair?

-What are the symptoms of Excess Hair?
+What are the signs of Excess Hair?

 We classify excess hair as being Hirsutism or hypertrichosis.

 Hirsutism usually first appears in late teenage years and tends to get more severe as a woman gets older.
-It is usually isolated hair growth in specific sites such as the moustache, beard, eyebrows, abdomen, and chest, upper back and inner thighs.
+It is usually isolated hair growth in specific sites such as the moustache, beard, eyebrows, abdomen, chest, upper back and inner thighs.
 It can appear on just one of these sites or multiple sites.
 The hair that grows is usually thicker and darker than normal hair.
 Hirsute women may also develop thicker, longer hair than is usual on their limbs and back.

 Hypertrichosis can be present at birth or appear at any time after, and either involves a generalised all-over increased hair growth, or localised excess hair growth to one or more sites.

-What causes Excess Hair?
+What Causes Excess Hair?

 Hirsutism is caused by an increased number of male hormones (androgens), causing women who suffer with the condition to develop hair in the same places as males.
 It has a genetic basis.
 Hirsutism later in life may be due to polycystic ovaries syndrome (PCOS), insulin resistance or obesity.